MurrayIII/UnicodeMathML/README.md

 * Shade MathML argument containing the insertion point
 * Eliminate more superfluous mrows and support mrow-like elements, such as math and msqrt, with multiple children without an enclosing mrow
 * Implement a Tab hierarchy for Tab navigation since there are myriad default tab stops
+* Support roundhand and chancery scripts using STIX Two Math with stylistic sets ss01 and ss00.
 * Support simplified OfficeMath math paragraph using an mtable
 * Support Arabic math alphabetics and limited RTL math display
 * Support inputting a subset of [La]TeX including macros with arguments
+* Add mathclass to symbol tooltips
+* Facilitate entry of LaTeX and MathML by autocorrecting non-build-up control words to their Unicode symbols and converting some operator combinations to Unicode operators.

 ## MathML intent-attribute support:
 * Derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.